-For the nucleon-$ a_1 $ meson interaction the $ g $ constant is the $g_{a_{1}NN}$ coupling constant and it can be determined from the equivalence of the right-hand side of (\ref{5.7}) and (\ref{5.8}) formulas.
-After integrating out space-time coordinates from the 5D action integral we obtain integral expressions for the $g_i(r,T)$ constants corresponding to the $L^{(i)}$ Lagrangian terms:
+For the nucleon-$ a_1 $ meson interaction the $ g $ constant is the $g_{a_{1}NN}$ coupling constant and it can be determined from the equivalence of the right-hand sides of Eqs. (\ref{5.7}) and (\ref{5.8}).
+After integrating out the space-time coordinates from the 5D action integral, we obtain integral expressions for the $g_i(r, T)$ constants corresponding to the $L^{(i)}$ Lagrangian terms:

 Temperature dependence of each $g_i(r,T)$ constant can be studied numerically.
-In addition, we can investigate the temperature dependence of the $a_1$ meson decay constant, which was defined in the Ref. \cite{7} for the 'cold' case by the holographic formula:
+In addition, we can investigate the temperature dependence of the $a_1$ meson decay constant, which was defined in the Ref. \cite{8} for the 'cold' case by the holographic formula:

-For the finite-temperature case this formula will be calculated with the thermal profile $ A_n (r,T) $ in Eq. (\ref{2.8}):
+For the finite-temperature case this decay constant will be calculated with the thermal profile $ A_n(r,T) $ in Eq. (\ref{2.8}):

 and the temperature dependence of this constant also can be investigated numerically.